stephanie-castelblanco/stephanie-castelblanco.github.io/projects/StudyLink.md

   - React
   - MongoDB
   - ESLint
-summary: "Working on StudyLink taught me the importance of effective team collaboration and project management.
+summary: "Working on StudyLink improved my teamwork and project management skills, enhancing efficiency and adherence to timelines through the use of Meteor, React, and project boards."
 ---

 <br />